Kansas City Chiefs vs. New York Giants NFL Week 8 Odds, Plays and Insights for November 1, 2021

 Home and road insights

-- Kansas City has not covered the spread at home, and is 1-3 overall there, this season.
+- Kansas City has not covered the spread at home, and is 1-3 overall there, this year.

-- In four home games this season, Kansas City has gone over the total twice.
+- This season, in four home games, Kansas City has hit the over twice.

-- New York has two wins against the spread, and is 1-2 overall, in away games.
+- New York has two wins against the spread, and is 1-2 overall, away from home.

-- In three away games this year, New York has hit the over every time.
+- New York has hit the over in all three of their away games this season.

 Powered by Data Skrive.